Advancing the analysis of resilience of global phosphate flows: Results

 While the original trade data provides already a useful approximation of the P flows per se, it is worth noting that the ranking of the countries in terms of exports and imports differs from the ranking in terms of the material flow.
 This can already be observed from the aggregated data presented in the bottom of figure \ref{fig:tradesh}.
 For example, we observe that Belgium appears among the P exporters, but not in the panel summarizing P out-flow.
 Similarly, the USA do not appear in the panel describing in-flow, since from the perspective of material flow, only little P used in the USA originates from outside the country.
 Also, the massive changes with respect to the Chinese contribution to global phosphate flows become much clearer by looking at the material flow of P \citep[see also][for a comparison]{knight_china}.

 The flow of P is visualized in more detail in figure \ref{fig:flows}.
-The diagram shows the flow of P based on the derived flow matrix for 2021 ($F^{M5}$).
+The diagram shows the flow of P based on the derived flow matrix for 2022 ($F^{M5}$).
+All data on the approximated flows for 2001--2022 is available for download in \href{https://cloud.tugraz.at/index.php/s/dH43JQgAfB4c65r}{spreadsheet} form.
 Color-coded arrows show the flow of P between as well as within countries.
 The cumulative amounts for each country are shown around the circle.
 These have been calculated by multiplying the shares of the flow by the total amount of PR mined.
-Note that by construction all flows are counted twice, once in the country of origin and once in the country of use.
+Note that, by construction, all flows are counted twice, once in the country of origin and once in the country of use.

 China is the country that is involved in the largest amount of P flow.
-It supplies almost all the P for its own consumption, while also being a large supplier for the rest of the World.
+It supplies almost all the P for its own consumption, while also being a large supplier for the rest of the world.
 The other large supplier is Morocco, the domestic demand of which is negligible.
 Also, the USA mines enough PR to cover its P demand, additional inflows roughly cancel out its outflow to Brazil and some other countries.
 The other large consumers, India, the EU and the just mentioned Brazil differ significantly in their mix of P source countries.
 Brazil has some mining on its own, it completes its demand by inflow from a mix of countries.
 India's mining is (relative to its size) almost negligible.
 It relies on inflow from Morocco, China, Peru, Russia and Saudi Arabia (here shown as part of ROW).
 The EU27 relies almost entirely on imports, the most important sources are Morocco and Russia.
-For a visualization of the flows of an earlier point in time we refer the reader to figure \ref{fig:flows01} in the appendix.
+For a visualization of the flows at an earlier point in time (2001), as well as for an analysis of the fit on the country level the reader is referred to figures \ref{fig:error} and \ref{fig:in_out} in the appendix.\footnote{In general, we find that the fit for especially the largest four PR producers is reasonable.
+The fit of the P use data shows more variation.
+Here we find that or estimates for countries where the FAO data is based on official statistics tends to be rather accurate, while countries where data is based on surveys or estimates contain more outliers.}

 A more detailed breakdown of the in- and outflows of the most important countries is provided in figure \ref{fig:in_out}, here flows within a country are omitted.
 The two top panels show the P outflow of China and Morocco, the two bottom panels show the inflow of Brazil and India.